-While many friendships do not stand the test of time, Marlene Fridley, a parishioner at St. George in New Baden, knows the exception.
+Friends are what get us through the trials and tribulations of life, and while many friendships do not stand the test of time, Marlene Fridley, a parishioner at St. George in New Baden, knows the exception.
 Fridley forged a friendship 64 years ago with Hawaii-native Theresa Silva, a friendship she credits to a nun at her elementary school in McCartyville, Ohio.

 As a third grader, Fridley said she was eager to take part in the school’s pen pal program.
 It wasn’t until summer break neared that she connected with Silva, though.
 The two were paired together to write letters over the summer.
 “I remember her address to this day,” said Fridley, while leafing through a photo album of her recent visit with Silva’s family in Hawaii.

 “I would get so excited when a letter arrived in the mail,” said Fridley.
 The letters continued as the two exchanged high school pictures, then wedding pictures, and ultimately pictures of their children through the years, all while sending the letters to their mothers’ addresses as they moved about the country.

 According to Fridley, the similarities of their lives is uncanny.
 “Both of our husbands are deacons, both were in the military, and both of us have four children – three girls and one boy,” she said.
 “We even have the same wedding band.”

 The similarities helped the friendship blossom as they both could relate to life changes as military wives and mothers, she said.